- Administrative Council

 What happens it if rains?

-The Commencement ceremony, May 11, 2013 at noon, takes place in the tent on the Great Lawn, rain or shine.
+The Commencement ceremony, May 10, 2014 at 10 a.m., takes place under the tent on the Great Lawn, rain or shine.
 If necessary, please bring the appropriate rain gear.

 One of my guests is handicapped.
 What should I do?

-If you have handicapped or special needs guest(s) attending any Commencement event, please complete a Special Needs Request Form, and hand deliver it to the Office of Campus Police (CH102, 781-768-7111) to discuss his/her needs.
+If you have handicapped or special needs guest(s) attending any Commencement event, please complete a Special Needs Request Form (available in the Office of Campus Police located in College Hall 102, 781-768-7111), and return it to Campus Police to discuss his/her needs.
 Special provisions will be available only to those who contact Campus Police.

 I am unable to attend Commencement.
 How will I get my diploma?